lelordoftech/CarND-Vehicle-Detection/writeup_report.md

 Sliding function is in 19th code cell of the IPython notebook in lines 05-44.
 I reused this code from Udacity's lesson.
+I also implement Hog Sub-sampling Window Search (19th code cell of the IPython notebook in line 48-127; Original function is in line 129-157) to make my pipeline run faster.

 I decided to search all over the image (720, 1280, 3):